IOSAppProject-MarketPlace/Market_Place/README.md

    * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
 * Messaging Screen - Chat for users to communicate (direct 1-on-1)
    * Upon selecting a particular user post, it will go to message screen.
-* Profile Screen
-   * Allows user to upload a photo and fill in information that is interesting to them and others
 * Posts Screen
    * Allows user to upload a photo of the item and fill in information and the cost
-* Settings Screen
-   * Lets people change language, and app notification settings.

 ### 3. Navigation